wilson-delibr/devops-live-infrastructure/labs/bootStrap.md

   ./bootstrap.sh prefix suffix
 ```

-**Tip**: Click the copy button on the side of the code box and paste the command in the Cloud Shell terminal to run it.

 **Replace prefix and digit with to make the project unique.**

 When the script runs it will bootstrap the project on google cloud we are going to use during the education.